Updated on September 4, 2020.

 - Part 4: Reimagining the Role of Managers & Leaders – How current challenges have led to a distinct reimagining of roles at work—especially for managers and leaders.

-- Part 5: Leadership and organizational strategies —where to focus and invest now.
+- Part 5: People & Virtual Leadership Strategies – What create successful organizations and where to focus and invest now.

 Why is fear such a big problem/challenge in organizations today?

 Uncertainty is always linked to fear and anxiety.
 Current research shows Americans (and certainly the global situation is no less intensely difficult so certainly our global co-workers are no less stressed) are more anxious and fearful than ever.